mattfaltyn/awesome-neuro-symbolic-ai/README.md

 ### Type II: Symbolic[Neural]
 ![alt text](https://github.com/traincheck-ai/awesome-neuro-symbolic-ai/blob/main/images/type-II.png?raw=true)

-Type II is a hybrid system in which a symbolic solver utilizes neural networks as subroutines for one or more functions.
+Type II is a hybrid system in which a symbolic solver utilizes neural networks as subroutines to solve one or more tasks.
 Some Type II frameworks include:
 - AlphaGo

 ### Type III: Neural:Symbolic
 ![alt text](https://github.com/traincheck-ai/awesome-neuro-symbolic-ai/blob/main/images/type-III.png?raw=true)

-This is a more refined integration of Neural and Symbolic approaches where the Neural and Symbolic systems are leveraged for different tasks in a big pipeline.
-Both systems communicate with each other either to extract information or to improve the individual/collective systems performance.
-Some examples include:
+Type III is a hybrid system where a neural network solves one task and interacts via its input and output with a symbolic system that solves a different task.
+Some Type III frameworks include:
 - Neural-Concept Learner

 ### Type IV: Neural:Symbolic → Neural